alexbinary/SQLite.swiftly/project.md

 ## What are we building

-We are building a set of components that allow users to write code that interracts with a SQLite database on iOS without having to deal with low level technical considerations such as pointers and state machines.
+We are building a set of components that allow users to interract with a SQLite database on iOS with ease and efficiency.

+The system we are building is optimized for use in My LEGO Collection.

+### A set of components

+The system exposes several types that form a consistent system where everything works together naturally and efficiently.

+### That allow users to interract with a SQLite database

+The system is designed for progammers who write programs that create SQLite databases, store data into SQLite databases, and read data stored in SQLite databases.

+The system is designed specifically for SQLite databases.
+It does not support other types of SQL databases.

+### On iOS

+The system is designed specifically to be used on iOS.

+### With ease

+Ease of use is one of the main design goal, and is obtained with the following design choices.

+First, the details of the C-style API available on iOS are hidden away, as well as low level technical considerations such as pointers and state machines.
-We offer APIs that allow the programmer to express their intent rather than manage technical details.
+Programmer interract with the system using APIs that let them express their intent rather than manage technical details.

-We offer APIs that make writing incorrect code harder by leveraging Swift's type system.
+Second, the APIs exposed respect [Swift's API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
+Method calls and classes are expressive and feel natural to Swift users.

+Finally, the system relies heavily on Swift's strong type system to enable as many compile-time checks as possible, and make writing incorrect code harder.

+### With efficiency

+Efficiency is the other main design goal, and is obtained with the following design choices.

+First, the system adds minimal overhead to common operations.

+Second, the system's design encourages users to write efficient code.

+Finally, users have full control over elements that have a significant impact on performance and that cannot be managed transparently by the system in an efficient manner.

+### Optimized for My LEGO Collection

-The system is simple, lightweight, fast and efficient, and is optimized for use in My LEGO Collection.
+The system is designed primarily to be used in the My LEGO Collection project.
+The design is optimized to provide only the features that are needed for that project and deliver them with the best performance.

 ## Whate are we not building